 Step 1: Run DBCC CHECKDB on your corrupt SQL database with the help of following command

 DBCC CHECKDB (Name of the corrupt Database)

 Step 2: Further, check the index ID and consider the following two cases accordingly.

 Step 3: Lastly, you must run DBCC CHECKDB once again to ensure corruption is resolved or zero corruption.
 You will receive a message saying DBCC CHECKDB display 0 allocation errors and 0 consistency error in XYZ (database name)

 It might sound awkward but manual methods are not trustworthy solutions all the time as they have certain limitations.
 And if they fail, you might find yourself in the most worst situation ever.
 Besides, you need all the technical expertise to handle and resolve SQL database server issues manually.
-Thus, the perfect way to handle SQL database corruption and recover it is with the help of a third-party SQL database recovery software specifically programmed to handle SQL database corruption issues.
+Thus, the perfect way to handle SQL database corruption and recover it is with the help of a third-party SQL database recovery or MDF Recovery software both are the similar tools.
+It specifically programmed to handle SQL database corruption issues.
 The best and most trusted software for this purpose is the Kernel for SQL Database Recovery software.

 You can simply download the free version of the software for feature experience, user-interface and finding a resolution to your SQL database issue.
 Later, you can register for a licensed version for the recovery of full database objects.

 Note: You can select the SQL version if you know it, else check the checkbox “Auto detect database version”.